-- 4) Informing the local communities\ of the current and future planned forest\ management activities. - 4.2.5 Where the process of Free Prior and Informed Consent\ has not yet resulted in an FPIC agreement, The Organization\ and the affected local communities \ are engaged in a mutually agreed FPIC process that is advancing, in good faith\ and with which the community is satisfied. - 4.3 The Organization\ shall provide reasonable\ opportunities for employment, training and other services to local communities\, contractors and suppliers proportionate to scale\ and intensity\ of its management activities.
-(C4.1 P&C V4) - 4.3.1 Reasonable\ opportunities are communicated and provided to local communities\, local contractors and local suppliers for: - 1) Employment, - 2) Training, and - 3) Other services. - SLIMF 4.3.1 Opportunities are given to local people for employment and other services. - 4.4 The Organization\ shall implement additional activities, through engagement\ with local communities\, that contribute to their social and economic development, proportionate to the scale\, intensity\ and socio-economic impact of its management activities.
-(C4.4 P&C V4) - 4.4.1 Opportunities for local social and economic development are identified through culturally appropriate \ engagement\ with local communities\ and other relevant organizations. - SLIMF 4.4.1 Opportunities for local social and economic development are identified and implemented. - 4.4.2 Projects and additional activities are implemented and/or supported that contribute to local social and economic benefit and are proportionate to the socio-economic impact of management activities. - SLIMF 4.4.2 Local products and services are used when it is possible. - 4.5 The Organization\, through engagement\ with local communities\, shall take action to identify, avoid and mitigate significant\ negative social, environmental and economic impacts of its management activities on affected communities.
-The action taken shall be proportionate to the scale, intensity and risk\ of those activities and negative impacts.
-(C4.4 P&C V4) - 4.5.1 Through culturally appropriate\ engagement\ with local communities\, measures are implemented to identify, avoid and mitigate significant\ negative social, environmental and economic impacts of management activities. - SLIMF 4.5.1.1 Measures are implemented to avoid and mitigate negative social, environmental and economic impacts of management activities on affected communities. - SLIMF 4.5.1.2 Upon request, these measures are communicated to neighbours and adjacent landowners. - 4.6 The Organization\, through engagement\ with local communities\, shall have mechanisms for resolving grievances and providing fair compensation\ to local communities\ and individuals with regard to the impacts of management activities of The Organization\.
-(C4.5 P&CV4) - 4.6.1 A publicly available\ dispute\ resolution process is in place, developed through culturally appropriate\ engagement\ with local communities\. - 4.6.2 Grievances related to the impacts of management activities are responded to in a timely manner\, and are either resolved or are in the dispute\ resolution process.
+- 4.3 The Organization shall provide reasonable opportunities for employment, training and other services to local communities, contractors and suppliers proportionate to scale and intensity of its management activities. - 4.3.1 Reasonable opportunities are communicated and provided to local communities, local contractors and local suppliers for: - 1) Employment, - 2) Training, and - 3) Other services. - Verifiers: A pro local procurement and employment policy, List of contractors, a record of the communication of opportunities to the communities, interview with workers, training records. - SLIMF 4.3.1 Preference is given to local people and services. - Verifiers: List of contractors, a record of the communication of work opportunities to the communities, interview with workers.

+- 4.4 The Organization shall implement additional activities, through engagement with local communities, that contribute to their social and economic development, proportionate to the scale, intensity and socio-economic impact of its management activities. - 4.4.1 Opportunities for local social and economic development are identified through culturally appropriate engagement with local communities and other relevant organizations. - SLIMF 4.4.1 Opportunities for local social and economic development are identified and implemented. - 4.4.2 Projects and additional activities are implemented and/or supported that contribute to local social and economic benefit and are proportionate to the socio-economic impact of management activities. - SLIMF 4.4.2 Local products and services are used. - Verifiers: Opportunities identification process documented, Social and economic development projects register and number of beneficiaries - 4.5 The Organization, through engagement with local communities, shall take action to identify, avoid and mitigate significant negative social, environmental and economic impacts of its management activities on affected communities.
+The action taken shall be proportionate to the scale, intensity and risk of those activities and negative impacts. - 4.5.1 Through culturally appropriate engagement with local communities, measures are implemented to identify, avoid and mitigate significant negative social, environmental and economic impacts of management activities. - Verifiers: Periodic Monitoring Reports - SLIMF 4.5.1.1 Measures are implemented to avoid and mitigate negative social, environmental and economic impacts of management activities on affected communities. - SLIMF 4.5.1.2 Upon request, these measures are communicated to neighbours and adjacent landowners. - Verifiers: Documented mitigation measures, an implementation record of mitigation measures. - NTFP 4.5.1.1 Through culturally appropriate engagement with local communities, measures are implemented to identify, avoid and mitigate significant negative social, environmental and economic impacts of management activities including impacts on Baobab. - NTFP 4.5.1.2 The evaluation of the social impact of production and harvesting Baobab includes an evaluation of the local uses (medicinal usage, food, crafts, etc.) and the type of location (around individual dwellings, in villages or in the bush) where harvesting takes place. - Verifiers: Interviews, Maps, Eco-Social Impact Assessment, Baseline survey report.